vemonet/libre-chat/README.md

 ## 🐳 Deploy with docker

-If you just want to quickly deploy it, you can use docker:
+If you just want to quickly deploy it using the pre-trained model `Llama-2-7B-Chat-GGML`, you can use docker:

 ```bash
 docker run -it -p 8000:8000 ghcr.io/vemonet/libre-llm:main